About this Page

 All medication must be kept in the Health Lodge (including vitamins) as per Maine State law and Camping Ass'n standards

-Inhalers & Epi-pens can be kept by campers.
+Inhalers & Epi-pens can be held on to by campers.
 In these instances, parents must sign a release.
 Please contact us with any questions.

 HOW WE DISPENSE MEDICATION

 All medication (even vitamins) is required to remain under the control of camp's health personnel.
 Camp's RN's dispense meds.
 If a child is on a trip out of camp and no nurse is present, instructions are provided to a staff-member who makes sure that medicine is administered.

 Nurses are scheduled to dispense medication at mealtimes and bed time.
 Because many children receive medication, no one child is singled out; the process is discreet.
-If your camper needs to receive medication at times other than those noted here, we can arrange for this.
+If necessary, we can arrange for your camper to receive medication at times other than those noted here.

 PREVENTION AT CAMP

 To best care for your child and other members of the camp community, we must have full information about campers' histories of communicable diseases, inoculations, medical conditions, recent accidents, illnesses, etc. Please take time to inform us about all relevant situations right up until the first day of camp.

 Head Lice: We check all campers and staff upon arrival.
 If a case of head lice is found: We take all necessary precautions to prevent a spread of this annoying condition.
-If your child is found to have lice: We charge families for an effective prescription medication plus an additional $250 for ongoing treatment (washing, combing, etc.) and may ask you to allow us to trim your child's hair to aid our efforts.
+If your child is found to have lice: We charge families for an effective prescription medication plus an additional $250 for ongoing treatment (ongoing washing, combing, etc.) and may ask you to allow us to trim your child's hair to aid our efforts.

 Learn about HV's full wellness approach.

 COMMUNICATION WITH PARENTS

 In the rare instance of injury or an illness requiring an overnight at the health lodge, nurses or Meg will contact you.
 We can arrange conversations with campers and camp pediatricians as needed.

 On your child's medical form, please provide full insurance information to cover any summer medical expenses.
 You are also responsible for payments related to pre-existing conditions (asthma, allergies, orthodontics, orthopedics, etc.)